ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 {{site.data.keyword.cloud_notm}} Databases deployments are integrated with Activity Tracker, so you can view service-level events.
 If your {{site.data.keyword.databases-for}} deployments are in the `us-south`,`jp-tok`, or `eu-gb` regions, you can get Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#about).

+Events from your deployments appear in an Activity Tracker instance in the same region.
+If you have deployments in multiple regions you have to set up Activity Tracker in multiple regions.
+{: .tip}

 ## Activity Tracker through LogDNA

 Once you provision the service, events will automatically be forwarded from all your {{site.data.keyword.databases-for}} deployments in the same region.